eXascaleInfolab/orbits/README.md

 - open the file `TestingFramework/config.cfg`
 - add the name of the algorithm to the line `EnabledAlgorithms =`

-### Scenario customization

-To enable a scenario
-- open the file `TestingFramework/config.cfg`
-- add the name of the algorithm to the line `Scenarios =`

 ### Datasets customization